kgrid/kgrid-cli/README.md

 By default, it is development mode, `--dev`, which will download and install needed files in the activator folder.

 If the knowledge object has been modified or new knowledge objects have been added, you will need to run install command to load the latest set of knowledge objects and adapters

-Production mode, enabled with option `--prod`, which will download and install needed files in the working directory.